Q: Marijuana Laws By State? (Will update this question as frequently as possible with the most current information)

 North Carolina does not have a regulatory agency.

-OHIO Medical only:
+OHIO Medical and Adult use:

 Ohio's medical marijuana program became law in June 2016.
 Since legalization, the state has been releasing regulations and the cannabis committee has been meeting.
 Smoking and combustion are not allowed but oils, tinctures, plant material, edibles and patches are permitted.
 The amount of medical marijuana possessed by a registered patient or caregiver must not exceed a 90-day supply.
 The first medical marijuana dispensary may open as early as January 2019.
 The industry may be unable to provide a full supply of products at all licensed locations until later in 2019.